Starmer pledges to ‘reform housing’ in address to CIH

 He pledged “build the Britain of the future” and usher in a “decade of national renewal.”
 He said the Conservatives have “failed families across the country”.

-Starmer pointed to figures showing there are 140,000 children in temporary accommodation and 1.6m children living “living in freezing houses with mould on the wall or water leaking from the ceiling.
+Starmer pointed to figures showing there are 140,000 children in temporary accommodation and 1.6 million children living “living in freezing houses with mould on the wall or water leaking from the ceiling.

 >>See also: Starmer blasts Tory flip-flopping as he pledges ‘to build a new Britain’